Allison Holker: Career

-Holker performed with Earth, Wind and Fire at the opening and closing ceremonies at the Olympic Games in 2002, and in the Disney movies High School Musical and High School Musical 2.
-On television, she has been seen in various commercials and advanced to the Top 8 on the second season of So You Think You Can Dance, and danced in that season's SYTYCD nationwide tour.
+Holker performed with Earth, Wind and Fire at the opening and closing ceremonies at the Olympic Games in 2002, and in the Disney Channel original films High School Musical (2006) and High School Musical 2 (2007).
+On television, she has been seen in various commercials and was a contestant on the second season of So You Think You Can Dance was in gender the overall quarter-finalist eliminated and as the seventh female contestant, and danced in that season's SYTYCD nationwide tour.
 She performed with a show called Ballroom with a Twist, choreographed by Louis Van Amstel, and appeared with American Idols Clay Aiken in his PBS special Tried and True.

 Holker was featured in the "Jar of Hearts" music video by Christina Perri.
 In September/October 2011 Holker was one of Demi Lovato's backup-dancers.
 Holker has taught at different dance conventions and workshops across the country, also branching out into choreography.

 Holker was a backup-dancer on The X Factor USA working together with Brian Friedman.
 On April 30, 2013, she performed a dance routine on Dancing with the Stars with Stephen "tWitch" Boss.
 They danced to "Crystallize" which was performed live by Lindsey Stirling.